Adolfo Azcuna: Profile

 Justice Azcuna taught International Law at his alma mater, Ateneo de Manila, from 1967 to 1986.
 In 1982, he completed post-graduate studies in International Law and Jurisprudence at the Salzburg University in Austria.

 Representing Zamboanga del Norte, he was elected as member of the 1971 Constitutional Convention.
 Subsequently, he was appointed as a member of the 1986 Constitutional Commission.
-He held several government posts during the term of President Corazon C. Aquino, first as Presidential Legal Counsel, then as Press Secretary and subsequently as Presidential Spokesman.
-In 1991, he was appointed Chairman of the Philippine National Bank.
+He held several government posts during the term of President Corazon C. Aquino, first as Presidential Legal Counsel, then as Press Secretary and subsequently as Presidential spokesperson.
+In 1991, he was appointed chair of the Philippine National Bank.
 On October 17, 2002, he was appointed Associate Justice of the Supreme Court by President Gloria Macapagal Arroyo.

-In 2007, Justice Azcuna was conferred the Metrobank Foundation Professorial Chair in International and Human Rights Law for which he delivered a presentation entitled, “International Humanitarian Law: A Field Guide to the Basics.”
+In 2007, Justice Azcuna was conferred the Metrobank Foundation Professorial Chair in International and Human Rights Law for which he delivered a presentation entitled, "International Humanitarian Law: A Field Guide to the Basics".

-Justice Azcuna delivered a presentation entitled, “The Writ of Amparo: The Philippine Experience So Far,” as the first recipient of the Founding Chancellor Emeritus Justice Ameurfina Melencio-Herrera Award for the Most Outstanding Professorial Lecturer.
+Justice Azcuna delivered a presentation entitled, "The Writ of Amparo: The Philippine Experience So Far", as the first recipient of the Founding Chancellor Emeritus Justice Ameurfina Melencio-Herrera Award for the Most Outstanding Professorial Lecturer.

 On January 8, 2013, the Junior Chamber International (JCI) Senate Philippines and the Insular Life Assurance Co., Ltd. conferred to Justice Azcuna The Outstanding Filipino (TOFIL) Award for 2012 in the field of Justice/Law.

-As a holder of the Chief Justice Artemio V. Panganiban Professorial Chair on Liberty and Prosperity, Justice Azcuna delivered a presentation entitled, “Supreme Court Decisions on the Economic Provisions of the Constitution” on April 18, 2013, at the Ateneo School of Law.
+As a holder of the Chief Justice Artemio V. Panganiban Professorial Chair on Liberty and Prosperity, Justice Azcuna delivered a presentation entitled, "Supreme Court Decisions on the Economic Provisions of the Constitution" on April 18, 2013, at the Ateneo School of Law.

 The International Commission of Jurists (ICJ) has elected Justice Azcuna as one of its five new commissioners for a term of five years from August 12, 2014, to August 11, 2019.
 The ICJ is dedicated to ensuring respect for international human rights standards through the law.
 Commissioners are known for their experience, knowledge and fundamental commitment to human rights.